DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/node/node.md

 <CustomDocCardList items={useCurrentSidebarCategory().items} columnWidth={4} />

-The SDK is available as a package on NPM, will a full Typescript interface.
+The SDK is available as a package on NPM, with a full Typescript interface.
 It is also open source and can be viewed on the [DevCycle GitHub](https://github.com/DevCycleHQ/js-sdks/tree/main/sdk/nodejs).

 [![Npm package version](https://badgen.net/npm/v/@devcycle/nodejs-server-sdk)](https://www.npmjs.com/package/@devcycle/nodejs-server-sdk)